Pilot (Arrow): Plot

-Oliver quickly sneaks away from Diggle and begins building his base of operations at an abandoned Queen Industrial warehouse.
-As he prepares for his new alter ego as a vigilante, Oliver reviews Robert's journal, which contains a list of various names.
-Disguised in a green hood and leather outfit, and armed with a bow and arrows, Oliver confronts Adam Hunt and orders him to transfer $40 million into an account to be used to pay back the people of the Glades.
-When Hunt refuses, Oliver makes the transfer anyway before escaping as the police arrive.
+Shaking off Diggle, Oliver begins building his base of operations at an abandoned Queen Industrial warehouse.
+He reviews a list of names on which Hunt is present.
+Disguised in a green hood and armed with a bow and arrows, Oliver threatens Hunt for $40 million to pay back the residents of the Glades, who had lost their homes and savings as a result of his company.